NY-Kim/mini-minecraft/README.md

 **Difficulties:**
 At first, it took a while to come up with how to do the animation since 5 blocks were given accross 2 rows in the texture map.
 I ended up only using 4 blocks (2 column blocks when I shift down, and 2 row blocks when I shift to the right).

-## Things to point out
-- Once we merge, our terrain loses texture and gets toned to a blue color.
-However, if we comment out either post-processing part or the lambert shading part, it works fine.

 ## Swimming and Multithreaded Terrain Generation - Alexander Do